matiboux/UrlShortener/README.md

 Download the right version of Oli on [its repository](https://github.com/OliFramework/Oli/) and extract Oli on your web server!
 Then, [download the KeyGen 1.1.0 release](https://github.com/matiboux/UrlShortener/releases/tag/1.1.0), extract the files in the directory of your Oli website and configure it!

+For the configuration part, you can use the **config.json** and **database.sql** files to make things work.
+But don't forget to check the provided values and change some of them (like shortened links in the sql file).

 ---

 [**But, hey.** *You should know that you could just use the official Url Shortener project on my website*](http://u.matiboux.com/)